What to eat in Venice?

 Have you heard about moleche?
 If you’re a seafood lover, you must try this springtime delicacy made from fried small green crabs.
 Speed is required when the crabs are being harvested, as within the space of a few hours they form new shells, which harden after contact with water.

 It’s time for something sweet too!
 Visit Venice during the Carnevale and pamper your senses with fritole, which are sweet pastry fritters, traditionally prepared and eaten as part of the festivities before Lent.
-They are molded in balls, deep fried in oil and dusted with sugar.
+They are moulded in balls, deep-fried in oil and dusted with sugar.
 So tasty!

 What are the indicators of authentic Italian restaurants/osterias/bars/cafes?